retext-project/pymarkups/README.rst

 This module provides a wrapper around various text markup languages.

-Available by default are Markdown_, reStructuredText_ and Textile_, but you can easily add your own markups.
+Available by default are Markdown_, reStructuredText_, Textile_ and AsciiDoc_,
+but you can easily add your own markups.

 Usage example: